 Make the most of your home office

-With more of us working from home than ever, it’s important to make sure your home office is helping, not hindering, your productivity and wellbeing.
+It’s important to make sure your home office is helping, not hindering, your productivity and wellbeing.
 Here are some tips for creating an effective and stylish work space in your new Persimmon home.

 1. Have a dedicated workspace